rmngrc/list-of-ideas/README.md

 - Build something using Blockchain.
 Bitcoin and/or Ethereum.

 - SASS mixins to help out folks build multi-branded websites and apps.

+- CLI to help manage [Optimizely X](https://www.optimizely.com/products/full-stack/) experiments from the Terminal.
+Be able to CRUD all aspects of a given experiment.